Search

 Kava Gets More Popular as Gen Z Drink Less Alcohol

 A health-conscious generation that grew up seeing many of alcohol’s negative effects in people older than them, Gen Z’ers are choosing a sober life at increasing rates.
 Drinking an average of 20% less than millennials, Gen Z is not as enamored with drinking culture as previous generations.
-Still wishing to be social and spend time out with friends in a relaxed setting, enjoying kava at a kava bar is gaining popularity with the Gen Z population across the U.S
+Still wishing to be social and spend time out with friends in a relaxed setting, enjoying kava at a kava bar is gaining popularity with the Gen Z population across the U.S.

 Generations are drinking less than the ones before